• Skip to primary navigation

 Nutrition per Serving

-Serving: 0.5pizza | Calories: 290kcal | Carbohydrates: 14g | Protein: 21g | Fat: 18g | Saturated Fat: 7g | Sodium: 779mg | Fiber: 5g | Sugar: 6g
+Serving: 0.5 pizza | Calories: 290 kcal | Carbohydrates: 14 g | Protein: 21 g | Fat: 18 g | Saturated Fat: 7 g | Sodium: 779 mg | Fiber: 5 g | Sugar: 6 g

-DisclaimersMost of our recipes are low-carb (or keto) and gluten-free, but some are not.
-Please verify that a recipe fits your needs before using it.
+Most recipes are low-carb and gluten-free, but some are not.
 Recommended and linked products are not guaranteed to be gluten-free.
-Nutrition info is approximate, and the carb count excludes non-nutritive sweeteners.
-Nutrition info may contain errors, so please verify it independently.
-Recipes may contain errors, so please use your common sense when following them.
-Please read our Terms of Use carefully before using any of our recipes.
+Nutrition info is approximate.
+Please verify it independently.
+The carb count excludes non-nutritive sweeteners.
+Please read these Terms of Use before using any of my recipes.

-• Spaghetti squash boats served on a white plate.
+• Spaghetti squash boats are served on a white plate.

 Spaghetti Squash Boats

-• Keto pizza casserole served in a white baking dish with a spoon.
+• Keto pizza casserole is served in a white baking dish with a spoon.

 Keto Pizza Casserole

-Leave a Reply Cancel reply
+Leave a Comment or Ask a Question: Cancel reply

 Your email address will not be published.
-Required fields are marked *
+Required fields are marked *.

 Recipe Rating